BMW S55 vs. B58: Performance, Tuning, Internals, & Sound

 The B58 has a much better exhaust sound than the S55.

-The B58 on the other hand resembles very much its predecessor, the N55, which many consider the best-sounding inline-6 BMW engine.
+Conversely, the B58 produces a cleaner and more pleasant exhaust note.
+The sounds coming out ot the B58 resembles its predecessor, the N55, which many consider the best-sounding inline-6 BMW engine.

 The B58 sounds a bit cleaner and more refined while high RPM ranges sound “racier” than the S55.
-A nicely-tuned aftermarket exhaust can improve the sound of the S55 a lot while a nicely-tuned exhaust for the B58 can make it sound amazing.
-All in all, both of these engines do sound really good, but the B58 does sound better.
+A nicely-tuned aftermarket exhaust can improve the sound of the S55 but a good exhaust for the B58 can make it sound amazing.
+All in all, both of these engines sound great, but the B58 sounds better.

 S55 vs. B58 Reliability: is the B58 more reliable?

-Both of these engines have proven to be very dependable with no major issues, but the B58 does cost less to maintain.
-The S55 is a performance engine from the get-go which means that it typically requires a bit more service and some spare parts for it can get pricey.
+Both of these engines have proven to be very dependable with no major issues, but the B58 will typically cost less to own and maintain.
+The S55 is a high-performance engine from the get-go which means that it’ll typically need more labor for maintenance items and parts for it can get pricey.

 The most common BMW S55 engine problems include oil leaks from the valve cover gasket, the oil pan gasket, the oil filter housing gasket, and potential hub crank issues.
 The most common BMW B58 engine problems include coolant loss, high oil consumption, rough idle, and leaks at very high mileage.